In this JS tutorial, you will learn string formatting in JavaScript or how to format strings in javascript.

 2. Template Literals

-The template literals were added into the ES6, and this is the recommended way to insert variables and expressions into the strings.
+The template literals were added to the ES6, and this is the recommended way to insert variables and expressions into the strings.

 Template literals can be used to create multi-line strings and insert variables and number expressions into the strings.